 Domestic installation with solar panels and battery storage.jpg, by Electricity

 Banks of battery cells can deliver a severe electrical shock.
-There are likely to be 230 volt-rated parts or other system components operating at hazardous voltages.
+There are likely to be BESS components and connections operating at hazardous voltages.

 The battery bank must be electrically isolated while any work is being performed on it or upstream or downstream parts of the system.
-Battery terminals must be isolated with secure insulating barriers.
+Safely isolating batteries requires care.
+Their terminals must be isolated with secure insulating caps or barriers.

 Before proceeding, a risk assessment is to be carried out, a Safe Work Management Procedure is to be prepared and suitable protective equipment and insulation barriers must be used.

 A drawing showing any remote battery bank locations must appear on the main switchboard.
 Minimum labelling for grid-connected inverter systems are set out in AS 4777.1:2016, which includes requirements for battery storage.
 AS/NZS 5139 includes labelling requirements for all BESS installations.

 A battery has sufficient energy to cause an arc flash if it suffers a short circuit or fault.
 An arc flash can have temperatures above 12,000°C, capable of melting metal or causing fires and explosions.
 Higher battery energy storage capacities have a higher risk of severe arc flash.
 Arcing faults may cause catastrophic failure of battery cell enclosures unless the fault currents are removed quickly by correctly rated electrical protective devices.